Effective February 2, 2021

 We utilize other cookies to analyze how our visitors use our websites and to monitor website performance.
 This allows us to provide a high quality experience by customizing our offering and quickly identifying and fixing any issues that arise.
 For example, we might use performance cookies to keep track of which pages are most popular, which method of linking between pages is most effective, and to determine why some pages are receiving error messages.
 We might also use these cookies to highlight articles or site services that we think will be of interest to you based on your usage of the website.

 We use functionality cookies to allow us to remember your preferences.
 For example, cookies save you the trouble of typing in your username every time you access the site, and recall your customization preferences, such as which regional edition of the website you want to see when you log in.

-We also use functionality cookies to provide you with enhanced services such as allowing you to watch a video online, comment on a blog, or use the Z-Wave Alliance Community Forums.
+We also use functionality cookies to provide you with enhanced services such as allowing you to watch a video online, or comment on a blog.

 ‘Targeting’ cookies are used to track your visit to our Site and other websites, including the pages you have visited and the links you have followed, which allows third parties to display targeted ads to you on the websites you visit.